RatnaRaj297/Information-Retrieval-System/README.md

 # Information Retrieval System - lnc.ltc Scoring: Project Overview:
-* Created an IR system that implements the lnc.ltc scoring mechanism to rank the documents based on the query
+* Created an IR system that implements the lnc.ltc scoring mechanism to rank and retrieve the top 10 documents matching with the query.
 * Transformed the system to implement the Inverted Index representation, to decrease the amount of space taken by the system data struture.
-* Clustered the documents using KNN clustering algorithm, to improve the time taken by the system to return results.
+* Clustered the documents using KNN clustering algorithm, to improve the time taken by the system to retrieve results.

 ---
 ### Code and Resources Used: